go-iiif/go-iiif/cmd/iiif-tile-seed/README.md

   -config-name string
     	The name of your go-iiif config file.
 This value will be ignored if -config-source is 'defaults://'. (default "config.json")
   -config-source string
     	A valid Go Cloud bucket URI where your go-iiif config file is located.
-Optionally, if 'defaults://' is specified then the default config bundled with this package will be used.
+Optionally, if 'defaults://' is specified then the default config bundled with this package will be used. (default "defaults://")
-  -csv-source string
-    	 (default "A valid Go Cloud bucket URI where your CSV tileseed files are located.")
   -endpoint string
     	The endpoint (scheme, host and optionally port) that will serving these tiles, used for generating an 'info.json' for each source image (default "http://localhost:8080")
   -format string
-    	A valid IIIF format parameter (default "jpg") -generate-tiles-html
+    	A valid IIIF format parameter (default "jpg") -generate-html
     	If true then the tiles directory will be updated to include HTML/JavaScript/CSS assets to display tiles as a "slippy" map (using the leaflet-iiif.js library.
-  -logfile string
-    	Write logging information to this file
-  -loglevel string
-    	The amount of logging information to include, valid options are: debug, info, status, warning, error, fatal (default "info")
   -mode string
-    	Valid modes are: cli, csv, fsnotify, lambda. (default "cli") -noextension
+    	Valid options are: cli, csv, fsnotify, lambda (default "cli") -no-extension
     	Remove any extension from destination folder name.
+For example the target (destination) folder for tiles produced from a source file called 'example.jpg' would be 'example'.
   -processes int
     	The number of concurrent processes to use when tiling images (default 10) -quality string